Falls are a leading cause of injury among the elderly, and the bedroom, a place of rest and comfort, can sometimes become a hazard.

 4. Floor Fall Mats

-Of course, if your senior loved one gets up in the middle of the night for whatever reason this may not be a viable option because stepping on that type of surface may cause them to fall.
+If your senior loved one gets up in the middle of the night for whatever reason a mattress may not be a viable option because stepping on that type of surface may cause them to fall.

 Of course, you can also use a thick mattress topper here as well (they can all be cut to size) but again, it may be difficult for your elderly loved one to stand on so you will have to judge which option would work best for you.

 And keep in mind, that as your senior loved one ages, their condition will likely only worsen.
 So, they may be able to stand on a twin mattress today, but next month, perhaps not.

 A Stander Security Pole placed by bedside may also help to make it easier and safer for your senior loved one to steady themselves as they get up from the bed.

 This acts as a grab bar of sorts.